 Do not wear singlets, jeans, T-shirts, thongs, sneakers, or hats.
 It is a court, so you should dress appropriately, just as you would if you were going to a job interview, church, or a wedding.

 Get to the court early

-Lots of the Federal Circuit Courts have interview rooms outside the courtrooms.
+Lots of the Federal Circuit and Family Court of Australia have interview rooms outside the courtrooms.
 If you get there early, you will be able to reserve one of these for the day.
 This gives you privacy, and you will not have to see your former partner until going into the court.
 Whenever we attend court with our clients, we get there super early for this very reason.